 Red flags in quotes: Be wary of any contractor who sizes your system based only on square footage (Manual J is required), quotes significantly below competitors (may be cutting corners), pressures you to decide immediately ("this price is only good today"), or doesn't include permit costs in the quote.
 A low bid that skips the Manual J, doesn't pull permits, or uses a mismatched indoor coil will cost you more in the long run.

-Federal Tax Credits in 2026
+Federal Tax Credits in 2026 (Section 25C — EXPIRED)

-- Heat pumps meeting CEE Tier requirements: up to $2,000 tax credit (not a deduction — a dollar-for-dollar credit)
+- Heat pumps meeting CEE Tier requirements: was up to $2,000 25C tax credit (now $0 for 2026 installs)

-- Central AC units meeting efficiency thresholds: up to $600 tax credit
+- Central AC units meeting efficiency thresholds: was up to $600 25C tax credit (now $0 for 2026 installs)

-- Electrical panel upgrades needed for installation: up to $600 credit
+- Electrical panel upgrades needed for installation: was up to $600 25C credit (now $0 for 2026 installs)

 Note: Standard central AC units qualify for a smaller credit than heat pumps.
 If you're considering either, the larger heat pump credit can offset most or all of the cost difference.
 A qualifying heat pump provides both heating and cooling, potentially replacing your AC and furnace with a single system.